-The sounds/words/sentences that have been covered during the week are sent home for the children to practice recognising, writing and using.
+The sounds that have been covered during the week are sent home for the children to practice recognising, writing and using.
 Tricky words are sent home.
-Each week the children will receive a copy of the phonics they have worked on that week.

 Reading:

 The children are expected to read a minimum of three times a week.